- Fearless Homemaker - http://www.fearlesshomemaker.com -

 Posted By amy On 21 February 2012 @ 8:30 am In cooking,mexican / southwestern,soups + stews | 64 Comments

-one of my favorite soups to order at restaurants is chicken tortilla soup – i love the combination of savory, rich flavors paired with wonderfully fresh ingredients. however, until last week, i had never made it at home. i had a major hankering for it the other day, but wasn’t in the mood to go out to a restaurant, so it was time to give a homemade version a try. conveniently, a local restaurant, Mas Tacos Por Favor, was recently written up in Bon Appetit, + had provided the recipe for their super-popular chicken tortilla soup – i gathered up all the ingredients, + set about making it.
+One of my favorite things to order at Mexican or Southwestern restaurants is chicken tortilla soup – I love the combination of savory, rich flavors paired with wonderfully fresh ingredients.
+However, until recently, I had never made it at home.
+I had a major hankering for it the other day, but wasn’t in the mood to go out to a restaurant, so it was time to give a homemade version a try.
+Conveniently, a local restaurant, Mas Tacos Por Favor, was recently written up in Bon Appetit, + had provided the recipe for their super-popular chicken tortilla soup, so I gathered up all the ingredients, + set about making it.

-the soup turned out absolutely delicious – it is the tastiest chicken tortilla soup i’ve ever had. it’s a bit more time-consuming than some other versions, but completely worth it. it was so good that i had it for dinner on the day i made it, then for both breakfast + lunch the following day. no joke. the scratch-made broth is the star of the dish – amazingly savory, with a wonderful bite from the dried chiles. the tender chicken, the sweet charred corn + the tangy cheese work beautifully against the rich avocado, the bite of the tomatoes, + the crunch of the tortilla strips. another plus? the recipe makes quite a bit of soup, + like most soups/stews, the leftovers get even tastier after a day in the fridge. i will absolutely be making this amazing soup again soon!
+This soup turned out absolutely AMAZING – it truly is the tastiest chicken tortilla soup I’ve ever had.
+It does take a couple hours’-worth of cooking, but it’s completely worth the time.
+The scratch-made broth is the star of the dish – amazingly savory + full of flavor, with a wonderful spicy bite from the dried chiles.
+The tender shredded chicken, the sweet charred corn + the tangy queso fresco work beautifully against the rich avocado, the bite of the tomatoes, + the crunch of tortilla strips.
+Plus, this recipe makes quite a bit of soup, + like most soups/stews, the leftovers get even tastier after a day in the fridge.
+I will absolutely be making this amazing soup again soon!

 1 4-pound chicken, rinsed

 1 onion, quartered

 2 dried chipotle chiles

 3 tablespoons (or more, to taste) fresh lime juice